Online Masters in Criminal Justice

 The online Master’s in Criminal Justice degree requires 38 semester hours, including 20 hours of required core courses and 12 semester hours of electives.

-Applicants should have a bachelor’s degree from a regionally accredited institution with a cumulative GPA of 3.0 or higher.
+Applicants should have a bachelor’s degree from a regionally accredited institution with a cumulative GPA of 3.0 or higher on a 4.0 scale.
 Additional admission requirements include a resume or curriculum vita, a personal statement, two letters of recommendation and all transcripts from previously attended institutions.
 The GRE is not required for admission.

 Aurora University’s graduate program offers interdisciplinary concentrations in leadership and community justice.
 In today’s economic environment, employers seek candidates who have an advanced degree for leadership roles.
 AU offers professionals an affordable degree that gives them an edge in the job market.
 Check out some additional information about different careers in criminal justice.

 CRJ5030 Design and Analysis of Criminal Justice Research (4 hours)

 CRJ5070 Criminal Justice Administration and Leadership (4 hours)

 CRJ5090 Ethics and Diversity in Criminal Justice (4 hours)

 Choose one of the following options below to complete (6 hours):